Finder makes money from featured partners, but editorial opinions are our own.

 What banks offer joint accounts in Canada?

 It’s safe to say that all Canadian banks offer joint accounts.
-Banks like RBC, Scotiabank, CIBC, BMO, TD and National Bank all offer joint chequing accounts and joint savings accounts.
+Big banks like RBC, Scotiabank, CIBC, BMO, TD and National Bank all offer joint chequing and savings accounts.
+You can also get joint accounts from digital banks in Canada, like Tangerine, EQ Bank and Simplii Financial.

 You also typically have the option to switch your current single account to a joint account.
 To make that switch, you and the person you want to add to your account will have to visit your local bank branch with valid pieces of ID.

-What are the pros and cons of opening a joint bank account in Canada?
+What is the best joint account in Canada?

 • Save together.
 Good for couples that have joint financial goals and share spending and saving habits.